BestWillInTheWorld/ble-scanner-python/readme.md

 Eventually the data will get pushed somewhere, but for now it just prints to console.

+## Setup

+Assumes you have Python 3.6  already installed.

+### Using requirements.txt
+`pip install -r requirements.txt`

+### Manually

+`pip install pygatt`
+Also requires (apparently available only on 'nix environments):
+`pip install pexpect`

+Or use the GATTOOL backend which should auto-select bluetooth interface (I couldn't get this working out of the box):
+`pip install "pygatt[GATTTOOL]"`

 ## Values captured:
 * Device name
 * Battery level